Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Map image layer tables/README.md

 ## How to use the sample

-Once the map image layer loads, a list view will be populated with comment data from non-spatial features.
-Click on one of the comments to query related spatial features and display the first result on the map.
+Tap the toolbar button to prompt a list of comment data from non-spatial features.
+Tap on one of the comments to query related spatial features and display the first result on the map.

 ## How it works

-1. Create an `ArcGISMapImageLayer` with the URL of a map image service.
+1. Create an `AGSArcGISMapImageLayer` with the URL of a map image service.
-2. Load the layer and get one of its tables with `imageLayer.Tables[index]`.
+2. Load the tables and layers using `loadTablesAndLayers(completion:)` and get one its first table.
-3. To query the table, create a `QueryParameters` object.You can set `queryParameters.WhereClause` to filter the request features.
+3. To query the table, create`AGSQueryParameters`.
+Set its `whereClause` to filter the request features.
-4. Use `table.QueryFeaturesAsync(parameters)` to get a `FeatureQueryResult` object.
+4. Use `queryFeatures(with:queryFeatureFields:completion:)` to get the `AGSFeatureQueryResult`.
-5. The `FeatureQueryResult` is an iterable, so simply loop through it to get each result `Feature`.
+5. Make `AGSFeatureQueryResult` iterable using `featureEnumerator()`and loop through to get each `AGSFeature`.
-6. To query for related features, get the table's relationship info with `table.LayerInfo.RelationshipInfos`.
-This returns a list of `RelationshipInfo` objects.
-Choose which one to base your query on.
+6. To query for related features, get the table's relationship info with `AGSServiceFeatureTable.layerInfo.relationshipInfos`.
+This returns an array of `AGSRelationshipInfo`s.
-7. Now create `RelatedQueryParameters` passing in the `RelationshipInfo`.
-To query related features, use `table.QueryRelatedFeaturesAsync(feature, relatedQueryParameters)`.
+7. Now create `AGSRelatedQueryParameters` passing in the `AGSRelationshipInfo`.
+To query related features, use `AGSServiceFeatureTable.queryRelatedFeatures(for:parameters:completion:)`.
-8. This returns a list of `RelatedFeatureQueryResult` objects, each containing a set of related features.
+8. This returns an array of `AGSRelatedFeatureQueryResult`s, each containing a set of related features.

 ## Relevant API

-* ArcGISFeature
+* AGSArcGISFeature
-* ArcGISMapImageLayer
+* AGSArcGISMapImageLayer
-* Feature
+* AGSFeature
-* FeatureQueryResult
+* AGSFeatureQueryResult
-* QueryParameters
+* AGSQueryParameters
-* RelatedFeatureQueryResult
+* AGSRelatedFeatureQueryResult
-* RelatedQueryParameters
+* AGSRelatedQueryParameters
-* RelationshipInfo
+* AGSRelationshipInfo
-* ServiceFeatureTable
+* AGSServiceFeatureTable

-## Additional information

-You can use `arcGISMapImageLayer.LoadTablesAndLayersAsync()` to recursively load all sublayers and tables associated with a map image layer.

 ## Tags